 2. Look for Motivation

-When it is clear that the demons are hitting me hard and I seriously start thinking about quitting, I boot up my computer and look for motivational content that can help me remember why I am putting all this effort to pursue the career of my dreams.
+When it is clear that the demons are hitting me hard and I seriously start thinking about quitting, I boot up my computer and look for motivational content that can help me remember why I am putting all this effort into pursuing the career of my dreams.

 One of my favorite videos is this one: